Rachico/Rachico/README.md

-<h1 align="center">Hi 👋, I'm Mehdi RACHICO</h1>
+### Hi there.
+I'm Mehdi 👋
-<h3 align="center">An Engineering Student who is passionate about  Data Science, Software Development and Machine Learning</h3>
+An Engineering Student who is passionate about  Data Science, Software Development and Machine Learning

 - 🌱 I’m currently learning **Deep Learning and Neural Networks**
 - 💞️ I’m looking to collaborate on **Deep Learning Projects**